 In our loss it is all too easy to become angry – with others, ourselves and even God.
 God can take our anger and our pain, if we let Him.

-Love’s Mending Embrace by Jenna Brandt is a Christian historical novella and part of the First Street Church series.
-I enjoyed it.
+Lawfully Loved by Jenna Brandt is a Christian historical western.
+It is part of the Lawkeepers series.

-The Oregon Pursuit by Jenna Brandt is a Christian historical romance.
-It is the fourth book in the Window To The Heart series but can be read as a stand-alone.
-The beginning of the book recaps the action in the previous books so there are no gaps for the reader.
+The Viscount’s Wife by Jenna Brandt is a Christian historical romance.
+It is the seventh book in the Window To The Heart series but can be read as a stand-alone.